-When you leave the service, you probably will want to keep your uniform clothing for wear on ceremonial occasions.
-However, if you want to return it to the Army, you may do so.
+When you leave the service, you will probably want to keep your uniform clothing for wear on ceremonial occasions, as mentioned above.
+However, if you want to return it to the Army, you may da so in person, or by other means available to you.